FFA@AHC is the Largest Gathering

 2. ALL ATTENDEES SPEAK FILM

-At FFA@AHC, everyone speaks film.
-Festival sessions are coordinated with sessions for independent movie theaters so that we all learn from one another.
-With over 200 participants from around the country, there are many new connections ripe for the making.
+At FFA@AHC, everyone speaks film exhibition.
+Programming includes sessions geared solely for festivals, as well as sessions for independent movie theaters, and crossover panels, so that we’re all learning from one another.
+With over 500 participants from across North America, there are many new connections ripe for the making.

-This year, more than 35 film distributors will attend the conference — you will have ample opportunity to meet them one-on-one, discuss your needs, negotiate deals, and watch upcoming releases.
+This year, more than 35 film distributors will attend the conference — and you will have ample opportunity to discuss your needs, negotiate deals, and learn about upcoming releases.

 3. EVENTS FROM $30K TO $3M, WE PROGRAM FOR YOU

-We know that not everyone has a budget over $1M.
-Heck, even over $100K.
+We know that not everyone has a budget over $1M..or even over $100K.
 Which is why every session is designed to address the needs of all festivals.
-Panels include organizers from very small events to the industry leaders — and everyone is accessible and friendly.
+Panels include organizers from very small events to largeer industry leaders — and participants are accessible and friendly.